mariatorrentedev/eCannab-server/README.md

 - As a logged-in user,
 - I want to be able to preview the content of the app (Site Creation/ Resources / Products / Orders).
-- So i can decide what section I want to navigate to.
+- So I can decide what section I want to navigate to.

 ###### SiteHome (Importance - High) (Est: 2h)